moliver28/research-handbook/content/handbook/product/ux/how-we-work/design-pair-rotation.md

 Collaborating on key activities offers a unique opportunity to broaden your knowledge across different areas of GitLab.
 This cross-functional collaboration not only enriches your skill set but can also cultivate a deeper understanding of the product as a whole.
 Try some of these suggestions when working with your design pair:

-- Perform mini-design reviews on each other's designs.
+- Perform design reviews on each other's designs.
 - Walk your pair partner through your Group’s primary use cases to familiarize them with it.
 - Review each other's Group's MRs.
 - Use part of your pairing sessions to ensure environments are set up and ready for reviews in your respective Groups.